Fahad7712/Gratitude-Guide/README.md

 ### 4. Encouragement Messages
 Encouragement messages are designed to motivate users, such as:
-* "You're doing a great job nurturing your mental health and practicing gratitude!"
+* "You're doing wonderfully, and every moment of gratitude is a step forward in your wellness journey."
+* "Great job taking time for yourself and reflecting on what matters most to you.
+Keep going!"

 ### 5. Scheduled Tasks
 Automated tasks include:
-* Sending a daily gratitude prompt each morning
+* Sending a daily gratitude prompt each morning at 9:00 AM.
-* Reminding users to reflect on prompts throughout the day
+* Reminding users to reflect on prompts throughout the day at 10:00 AM and 8:00 PM.
-* Resetting streaks and pending prompts at midnight
+* Resetting streaks and pending prompts at midnight (00:00).
+* Checking in on yesterday's gratitude reflection.

 ## Technologies Used 🛠